40 High-Dividend BDCs Down Big: These 3 Are Worth Considering

 What is a BDC?

 If you don't know, BDCs provide capital (usually loans, sometimes equity capital) to smaller middle market businesses (i.e. companies with annual revenues usually between ~$10 million and ~$500 million).
-These may not sound like small businesses to you (they're certainly not "mom and pops," nor are they trillion dollar tech companies), but they are mainly smaller private businesses, and many of them have been hit particularly hard by the coronavirus lock downs.
+These may not sound like small businesses to you (they're certainly not "mom and pops," nor are they trillion dollar tech companies), but they are mainly smaller private businesses, and many of them have been hit particularly hard by the coronavirus lockdowns.

 BDCs were originally created by an act of Congress in the early 1980's as a way to help small businesses succeed.
 This is why they don't pay corporate taxes on income (as long as they distribute it in the form of dividends).

-Current BDC Environment:
+Current BDC Environment

 However, it's important for investors to keep in mind that BDCs are inherently risky (this is why they're able to pay such high dividends-they take on more risk).
 Specifically, BDCs often provide the loans to small businesses that are too risky for ordinary banks to take on (particularly after the more stringent lending requirements that were put in place by regulators following the financial crisis of '08-'09).
 And for perspective, this Wall Street Journal article explains how the slow economic recovery could be especially challenging for BDCs in particular.

 Importantly, there are ongoing efforts by Congress to provide additional financial support to smaller businesses, such as those BDCs work with.
 For example, just this week the Fed expanded its main street lending program to allow both smaller and bigger loans.
 Further, Senator Pat Toomey recently suggested working directly with BDCs because they "could be effective conduits" for supporting small businesses.
-The point is that small business (the ones BDCs lend to) are going to face enormous ongoing challenges in the quarters ahead, and that means BDCs will too.
+The point is that small businesses (the ones BDCs lend to) are going to face enormous ongoing challenges in the quarters ahead, and that means BDCs will too.

 (Image Source: WSJ)